iamkibeh/play-me/README.md

 # play-me

 This is a website that makes it easier for customers to order anything they would like to be served and is available in the restaurant.
 A user is displaayed with a list of all drinks and meals available.
-ALl they do is order the food and confirm the purchase and the barattendes would gladly have them served on time.
+All they do is order the food and confirm the purchase and the barattendes would gladly have them served on time.

 ##### By **Kibet Immanuel Ng'eno**